mercy-adebanjo/My-DSA-Data-Analysis-Capstone-Project/README.md

 Rows: Category

 Values: Rating Count → Sum
-- 4. Which products have the highest average ratings Sort your dataset by the Average Rating column (descending)
+- 4.Which products have the highest average ratings Sort your dataset by the Average Rating column (descending)

 Pick top entries
-- 5. Average actual price vs discounted price by category Pivot Table:
+- 5.Average actual price vs discounted price by category Pivot Table:

 Rows: Category

 Values: Actual Price → Average
 Discounted Price → Average
-- 6. Which products have the highest number of reviews Sort Rating Count column in descending order
+- 6.Which products have the highest number of reviews Sort Rating Count column in descending order
 - 7.How many products have a discount of 50% or more Add calculated column: